2005–06 Manchester City F.C. season

 The 2005–06 season was Manchester City Football Club's fourth consecutive season playing in the Premier League, the top division of English football, and its ninth season since the Premier League was first created with Manchester City as one of its original 22 founding member clubs.
 Overall, it was the team's 114th season playing in a division of English football, most of which have been spent in the top flight.

 Season review

+The 2005–06 season proved tough for the club finishing 15th in the Premier League after a turbulent end to the season.
+The season began with last season's top goalscorer Shaun Wright-Phillips joining Premier League champions Chelsea for a fee of £21 million.
+Wright-Phillips was a fan favourite having made over 150 appearances for the club and winning Manchester City's Young Player of the Year award four times in succession.

+In the following week, Manchester City announced the signings of Andy Cole from Fulham and Darius Vassell from Aston Villa.
+The Blues ended their preseason with a 3–1 victory against Greek champions Olympiacos in the Thomas Cook Trophy.
+In this match, City fans were given their first introduction to Yaya Touré who put the visitors ahead.